Kisara-k/auto-lecture/outputs/00 00 Introduction.md

-If you'd like, I can also prepare summaries of specific sections or include diagrams and examples for further clarity!
+If you'd like, I can also prepare summaries, diagrams, or specific focus areas for further clarification!